 It also mentions that such credits are considered adjustments to a buyer’s cost basis.
 Hence, they are treated as a reduction in the purchase price.
 Therefore considered non-taxable.

-As far as 1099 is considered, as a rebate is not considered an income, you won’t receive 1099 for your commission rebate.
-Source: 20, 21
+As far as the 1099 is concerned, as a rebate is not considered an income, you won’t receive a 1099 for your commission rebate.

 4. How to determine whether I am eligible for a buyer rebate in NYC?